safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/guides/monerium.md

 Once the transaction is recorded on the blockchain, the token is burned and the transfer of real money begins, completing the order 🚀.

-7. Listening to events is important for understanding what is happening around.
+7. Listening to events is important for understanding what's happening around.
 It helps us to create a proper UI in our web page.

 You probably want to know when the order is completed.
 For this you can listen to events using the [Monerium API websockets](https://monerium.dev/api-docs#operation/profile-orders-notifications)